How to Differentiate Between Anxiety, Intercostal Muscle Spasms, and Heart Attack

 Physical Symptoms of Anxiety

-- Heavy breathing, or difficulty breathing through the nose
+- Heavy breathing, difficulty breathing through the nose, shortness of breath

 - Constriction of throat muscles, making it hard to swallow saliva, or a sensation of having something stuck in the throat